 Once he has us at the roadside stop diner location, Payne is constantly teasing us with way out scenes – blind Devon Gummersall entering a room in which a woman has been gagged and chained up but he seeing nothing and walking out; Scott Whyte opening a dumpster bin to have the half-severed torso of a truck driver crawl out.
 Lurking in the background is the constant threat of Eric Mabius’s pursuing drug dealer who has a habit of appearing to Tina Illman in bloodied visions.
 Once people start being despatched, the film leaps into some real WTF territory – the image of Arielle Kebbel sitting on an outhouse toilet and a hand reaching up from inside, followed by a whirring mechanical device that drags her in; or when Derek Richardson drops his shoe down the side of the bed and a mechanical device appears out from underneath to snatch it.
 One of the appealing things about the film is the creature itself, which is clearly supernatural in nature, accompanied by an odious smell but is also seen wearing a gas mask and producing mechanical devices, suggesting something science-fictional.

 Where the film falters after a fine build-up is in the twist ending that pulls back to explain everything that is going on.
 [PLOT SPOILERS].
 Here Payne opts for a familiar deathdream twist where it is explained that everything that occurred is people experiencing hallucinations as they hover between death and/or being saved after a vehicular pile-up on the highway.
 This is something this author has named the deathdream ending.
 This was created with An Occurrence at Owl Creek Bridge (1962) in which a man miraculously escapes the hangman’s noose and runs home to his family, only for his neck to snap as he arrives and it be revealed that all of this was a dream in his dying moments.
 This type of twist ending has become commonplace to the point of cliche on films with the likes of Carnival of Souls (1962), Seizure/Queen of Evil (1974), The Survivor (1981), Sole Survivor (1983), Siesta (1987), Jacob’s Ladder (1990), Final Approach (1991) and A Pure Formality (1994).
-In particular, the huge hit of The Sixth Sense (1999) gave birth to a number of imitators that has ground the twist down to a tedium over the next few years – see the likes of The Others (2001), Soul Survivors (2001), The Brown Bunny (2003), Dead End (2003), I Pass for Human (2004), Hidden (2005), Stay (2005), The Escapist (2008), Passengers (2008), The Haunting of Winchester House (2009), Someone’s Knocking at the Door (2009), Wound (2010), A Fish (2012), Leones (2012), 7500 (2014) and The Abandoned/The Confines (2015).
+In particular, the huge hit of The Sixth Sense (1999) gave birth to a number of imitators that has ground the twist down to a tedium over the next few years – see the likes of The Others (2001), Soul Survivors (2001), The Brown Bunny (2003), Dead End (2003), I Pass for Human (2004), Hidden (2005), Stay (2005), The Escapist (2008), Passengers (2008), The Haunting of Winchester House (2009), Someone’s Knocking at the Door (2009), Wound (2010), A Fish (2012), Leones (2012), 7500 (2014), The Abandoned/The Confines (2015) and The Shadow People (2016).

 Dave Payne later returned with a sequel No Man’s Land: Rise of the Reeker (2008).